 Empennage – Another phrase for the tail of an aircraft, which provides stability during flight.

-Feathering – The act of adjusting variable pitch propellers such that the the blades are in line with airflow and overall drag is reduced.
+Feathering – The act of adjusting variable pitch propellers so that the blades are in line with airflow and don’t create air resistance.

 Ferry Flight – A flight intended to return an aircraft to base; deliver a new aircraft from the manufacturer to the purchaser; move an aircraft from one operations base to another; or moving an aircraft for the purpose of maintenance.

 Final Approach – A flight path running in the direction of the runway intended for landing that ends with a landing.

 Firewall – A fire-resistant bulkhead that is situated between the engine and other aircraft areas.

 “Five by five” – Radio receptions is loud and clear on a scale of 1 to 5

 Fixed Base Operator (FBO) – An organization at an airport that offers aviation services, such as hangar, parking, and tie-down space; airplane maintenance and rentals; and fuel.

 Flaps – Flaps are a kind of high-lift device used to increase the lift of an aircraft wing at a given airspeed.
 Flat devices, typically located on the edges of a an aircraft wing, that control lift at specific speeds.